margaretmf/margaretmf.github.io/poetry.md

 ## Warmth ##
-The warmth of the sun shining down on the intertate in so comforting.
+The warmth of the sun shining down on the interstate in so comforting.
 The tenderness of the light radiatiing in a certain way.
 Everyone shares a slightly different perspective on how the sun shining down.
 Feeling close to the sun lifts my heart up to feeling joy.